vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/vRA 8.x/General/Getting Started.md

 </profile>
 ```

-- `vrang.username` - For vCF 9 Automation - Classic organization instead of using <vrang.tenant>
+- `vrang.username` - For VCF 9 Automation - Classic organization instead of using <vrang.tenant>
 you need to provide username in the following format: user@domain, e.g. configurationadmin@Classic.
 Currently only operations via the
 Classic organization admin are supported, push and pull via Provider admin are not supported (e.g. via admin@System).